tari-project/rfcs/src/RFC-0190_Mempool.md

 Functional behavior required of the Mempool:
 - If the received transaction already exists in the Mempool, then it **MUST** be discarded.
-- If multiple transactions contain the same UTXO, then only the highest priority transaction **MUST** be kept and the rest (having the said UTXO included) **MUST** be discarded.
+- If multiple transactions contain the same UTXO, they **MAY** coexist in the Unconfirmed Pool.
+When constructing a new block, only one transaction per conflicting input is selected (the highest priority one that fits); the rest remain in the pool for potential inclusion in future blocks.
 - If the storage capacity limit is reached, then new incoming transactions **SHOULD** be prioritized according to a set number of [rules](#prioritizing-unconfirmed-transactions).
 - Transactions of the least priority **MUST** be discarded to make room for higher priority incoming transactions.
-- Transactions with its computed priority being lower than the minimum set threshold **MUST** be discarded.
+- Transactions with a total fee lower than the configured `min_fee` threshold (default: 50 MicroMinotari) **MUST** be discarded.
+Additionally, when the Unconfirmed Pool is at capacity, incoming transactions with a priority lower than the current lowest-priority transaction in the pool **MUST** be discarded.
 - The Mempool **MUST** verify that incoming transactions do not have duplicate outputs.
 - The Mempool **MUST** verify that only matured coinbase outputs can be spent.
-- Each component pool **MAY** have the storage capacity configured and adjusted.
+- The Unconfirmed Pool **MAY** have its storage capacity (maximum number of transactions, default: 40,000) configured and adjusted.
+The Reorg Pool **MAY** have its expiry height horizon (default: 5 blocks) configured and adjusted.
 - The memory pool **SHOULD** have a mechanism to estimate fee categories from the current Mempool state.
 For example, the transaction fee can be estimated, ensuring that new transactions will be properly prioritized, to be added into new blocks in a timely manner.